Tracing the Famous Delhi to Rajasthan Road Trip Trajectories

 Driving 101!
 Tips for driving on Delhi to Rajasthan road trip:

 - Plan early morning drives.
-Not only will it save you from the midday heat, but will also give you the flexibility of speeding on the road and driving at utmost ease.
-That’s a mandatory box to tick on a Delhi to Rajasthan road trip or any road trip in general, don’t you think?
+Thats beacuse not only will it save you from the midday heat, but will also give you the flexibility of speeding on the road and driving at utmost ease.
+And, that’s a mandatory box to tick on a Delhi to Rajasthan road trip or any road trip in general, don’t you think?

 - Rajasthan highways are super comfortable but don’t you ever make the mistake of travelling these boulevards in open jeeps.
-Always opt for covered vehicles.
+So, always opt for covered vehicles.

 - Limit the speed.
 Whenever not on expressways make sure your vehicle’s speed is controllable because there are high chances that you’ll find livestock sitting in the middle of the road.

 - Stay Calm.
 Don’t lose your calm even if people are breaking all the possible traffic rules and there is unnecessary honking involved.
-A bad day is the last thing you want on your Rajasthan road trip itinerary.
+Furthermore, a bad day is the last thing you want on your Rajasthan road trip itinerary.